Glucose Test During Pregnancy: Everything You Need To Know

 Do You Have To Take the Test?

-Historically, if a woman was at low risk for developing gestational diabetes, her provider may not screen her for it.
-To be considered low risk for gestational diabetes, you must meet all the following criteria:1
+Historically, if a woman was at low risk for developing gestational diabetes, her provider may not have screened her for it.
+To be considered low risk for gestational diabetes, you had to meet all the following criteria:1

 • Younger than 25